 The increase comes despite law enforcement agencies across the country either underreporting or not reporting hate crimes.

-Among the places where no hate crimes were reported included Portland, Oregon, where Ricky John Best and Taliesin Myrddin Namkai-Meche were stabbed and killed May 26.
+Portland, Oregon, reported no murder or non-negligent manslaughter hate crimes, despite a racially charged attack on public transit where Ricky John Best and Taliesin Myrddin Namkai-Meche were stabbed and killed May 26.
 Jeremy Joseph Christian, a self-proclaimed white supremacist, is charged with aggravated murder in the Oregon case.
 Charlottesville, Virginia, reported just one hate crime, despite multiple federal hate crimes charges being filed against James Alex Fields, Jr., in the death of 32-year-old Heather Heyer during the deadly Unite the Right rally on August 12, 2017.

 [Correction: This story has been updated to reflect that Charlottesville, Virginia, reported one hate crime in 2017.
 The incident reported happened on November 14, 2017, and involved a fight among multiple people, said Charlottesville Police Sgt.
 William Newberry.
 Two white men were charged with assault for attacking a pair of black men after shouting “fuck you, nigger,” Newberry said.]